JimmyP29/Feefo.Test.Part2/READTHIS.md

 - Amended the link in the README to point the reference image instead of a boken link :smile:.
 - I wasn't sure what the purpose of the Info icon was, so feel free to hover over it for a **small surprise**.

+## What I have not done...
+- Anything that uses the `lastUploadDate` property within the static data.
+This is after confirming that it is not needed in this test via email.